rumialirome-ship-it/A-babaexch/README.md

     # and populates it with the necessary tables and data.
     npm run db:setup
     ```
-    > **Note**: This setup script is designed for a **fresh installation only**.
-If you are updating an existing deployment, see the "Updating the Application" section for instructions on how to use the migration script.
+    > **Note**: This setup script is designed to run only once.
+If you need to reset the database, you must first delete the `backend/database.sqlite` file.
+You can now safely remove `backend/db.json`.

 4.  **Create Environment File (`.env`)**: